 Gums are the actual heroes – as they cover and protect the bones of your teeth.
 They are located at the neck of all the teeth with a scalloped appearance.
-The margin of gum is located at the cement enamel junction, where the root of tooth starts.
+The margin of gum is located at the cement-enamel junction, where the root of the tooth starts.

 Here, let’s have a look at information related to some common gum diseases – that include…

 - Bleeding Gums

 1. Bleeding Gums